janus-idp/backstage-plugins/plugins/argocd-common/README.md

 This plugin contains common utilities for the argocd plugin.

-# Argocd plugin for Backstage
+# Argo CD plugin for Backstage

 The Argocd plugin displays the information about your argocd applications in your Backstage application.